It all started HERE

 Submicron filtration

-On contact with water, the natural mineral fiber emits a positive charge field that surrounds the hollow volume of the pores.
-The water is thus freed of submicronic contaminants, attracted like a magnet to the membrane's retention surface.
-This is electro-adsorption
+When it comes into contact with water, the natural mineral fiber emits a positive charge field that surrounds the hollow pore structure.
+The water is thus stripped of submicron contaminants, which are drawn like a magnet to the membrane’s retention surface.
+This is known as electro-adsorption

-• The FilterSure™ feature invented by ÖKO, forces any backflow through a valve and returns air after each squeeze so you don't have to unscrew the bottle to continue filtering.
-This process not only ensures that the filter is sealed and working properly, but also prevents you from drinking potentially contaminated water
+• The FilterSure™ feature, invented by ÖKO, forces any backflow through a valve and releases air after each press, so you don’t have to unscrew the bottle to continue filtering.
+This process not only ensures that the filter is sealed and functioning properly, but also prevents you from drinking potentially contaminated water

 The complete ÖKO EUROPE water bottle filter